3 min

 Every year, startup employees forfeit millions of dollars worth of vested and unvested stock options.
 If you want to purchase your shares (i.e. exercise your stock options), double- and triple-check your stock options paperwork to understand:

-Some companies have voluntarily extended their post-termination stock options exercise window out to as much as 10 years.
-Most still give employees just 90 days.
+Some companies have voluntarily extended their post-termination stock option exercise window to as long as 10 years, although according to Sequoia’s 2026 severance plan data and Carta’s research on post-termination exercise periods, most still give employees only about 90 days after leaving to exercise vested options.

-- Vieje Piauwasdy, Senior Director of Equity Strategy, Secfi
+- Vieje Piauwasdy, Senior Director of Equity Strategy at Secfi

-Do you have a question about your stock options?
+Do you have a question about your stock options, your post-termination exercise window, or how taxes work on ISOs and NSOs for the 2025 filing year?
 Email us at ask@secfi.com